makersmakingchange/Chatterbox/README.md

 The Chatterbox is open assistive technology (OpenAT).
 Under the terms of the open source licenses, the device may be built, used, and improved upon by anyone.

-The overall cost of materials is about $135.
+The overall cost of materials is about $135 CAD.

 <img src="Photos/Chatterbox_Image.jpeg" width="500" alt="Picture of the Chatterbox.">